oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 15. Save the changes.

-You may now **proceed to the next lab** to run a sample XA application.
-If you do not want to proceed further and would like to finish the LiveLabs and clean up the resources, then complete **Lab 6: Environment Clean Up**.
+You may now **proceed to the next lab** to run the Banking and Trading Application.

 ## Learn More